Welcome to Week 2

 Homework Week 2

 RunVerity Session 2 was 60 secs of running to start off with then 60 secs walking.
-We increased to 90 secs running with 60 secs walking.
-Then 2 mins running with 60 secs walking.
-We ran walked for approx 25 mins.
+We increased to 90 secs running with 60 secs walking and then built up to 2 mins.

 To warm up walk briskly to increase the heart rate.
-Relax and slow down and walk before your breathing becomes too rapid.
+Relax and slow down; walk before your breathing becomes too rapid as I showed you last night.

 Head out of the front door and travel for 10 mins, walk/run when you want before turning round and coming back